 - Stop inflammation or reduce it to the lowest possible level (put disease in remission).

 - Improve function and overall well-being.

 To meet these goals, the doctor will follow these strategies:

-- Targeting remission or another goal (treat-to-target) - work toward little or no signs or symptoms of active inflammation
+- Targeting remission or another goal (called "treat-to-target") to work toward few or no signs or symptoms of active inflammation.

-- Tight control – keep inflammation at the lowest level possible
+- Tight control to keep inflammation at the lowest level possible.

 People in the United States who have rheumatoid arthritis.